International students may register for UCLA Summer Sessions in two ways:

 - 500-599: Graduate courses - open ONLY to current UCLA graduate students

-COURSE RESTRICTIONS Although the majority of summer courses are open to visiting non-UCLA students, a select few summer courses are restricted to "UCLA students only".
-Courses restricted to UCLA students only include (but are not limited to) CHEM 14BL, CHEM 14C, CHEM 14CL, and ENG COMP 3.
+Although the majority of summer courses are open to visiting non-UCLA students, a select few summer courses are restricted to "UCLA students only".

 To view course restrictions, visit the Schedule of Classes, search for your desired course, then click on the "Section" number.

-ONLINE COURSES Taught by UCLA faculty, our ONLINE COURSES offer you the opportunity to earn UCLA credit outside of the classroom.
-For more information on online courses, click here.
+Taught by UCLA faculty, our online courses offer you the opportunity to earn UCLA credit outside of the classroom.
+For more information, visit our Online Courses page.